It'll Be Me (Jerry Lee Lewis song): Jerry Lee Lewis

 The song was written by Clement with the intention that it be the follow-up A-side to Jerry Lee Lewis' first local hit, "Crazy Arms".
 According to Clement, "We were working on a song I'd written called "It'll Be Me", and I was in the control room and getting tired of it, so I went out there and said, 'Why don't we get off of this?
 We'll come back to it later, Jerry.
 Let's cut something else...'."
 Band member J. W. Brown suggested that Lewis play another song that had been going down well in live performances, "Whole Lotta Shakin' Going On".
 When the single was released, "It'll Be Me" was used as the B-side.

 Another (slower and shorter) version of the song, from a later recording session, was released in May 1958 on his first album Jerry Lee Lewis.

+Lewis's version of "It'll be Me" is used in the 1993 British TV series Lipstick on Your Collar.